Dog Breed Directory

 Ear Conditions

-Inflammation of the external ear canal, often caused by bacteria or yeast.
+Inflammation of the external ear canal, commonly caused by bacteria, yeast, or allergies.

 Symptoms: